ianozsvald/learning_text_transformer/README.md

 To add:

     * remove suffix words (needs to identify its own terms ahead of time)
+    * show how to use pandas to upload a column
     * normalise units ml/l, cm/mm/m, inches
     * lowercase/uppercase all
     * replace variant dashes to - (partially done with unidecode)